 There are several different types of bass jigs on the market today that have a variety of designs and are made for specific applications and presentations.

-In this article we will break down the most popular types of jigs on the market and give you our top pick of best jigs for bass in each category.
+In this article, we will break down the most popular types of jigs on the market and give you our top pick of the best jigs for bass in each category.

 - Terminator Weedless Football Jig